fbpx

 Gold Rush Cemetery, Skagway, Alaska, USA | Photo by Diego Delso

-Situated near the lovely Lower Reid Falls is Skagway’s oldest (and most crowded) cemetery.
-Named after the Klondike Gold Rush, this cemetery reveals many secrets about Skagway’s sensational past.
-Whether or not you go on a guided tour, you’ll learn a lot about the laborers, outlaws, and priests who once called this city home.
+Whether or not you go on a guided tour, you’ll learn much about the laborers, outlaws, and priests who once called this city home.

 6. Captain William Moore Cabin

 On your tour, you’ll learn how Captain William Moore and his son Ben made their fortunes in the budding town of Skagway.
-Guests will also hear the brave and tragic story of Klinget-sai-yet Shotridge who left her Tlingit tribe out of love for Ben.
+Guests will also hear the brave and tragic story of Klinget-sai-yet Shotridge, who left her Tlingit tribe out of love for Ben.

 7. Arctic Brotherhood Camp No. 1